willclo1/MariaDeadbeatsSite/README.md

   - A page that shows current news from ESPN about the MLB
   - Article titles can be selected to read the ESPN article on their website

+- **User Account(Nick)**
+  - Through creation of an account, users are allowed to access any pages locked
+  - through the @login_required annotation.
+  - User passwords are hashed when stored in our database and User Emails are required to
+  - fit a valid email format.

 - **Admin Account(Nick)**
   - An account that can be used to control access to the application
   - Has the ability to ban users, unban users, view a list of banned users,